gitvar/cms/data/about.md

 # About  Ruby:

-**Ruby** is a _dynamic, reflective, object-oriented, general-purpose programming language_.
+**Ruby** is a _dynamic,  breflective, object-oriented, general-purpose programming language_.

   * It was  designed and developed in the mid-1990s by Yukihiro "Matz" Matsumoto in Japan.

 ---

 According to  its creator, Ruby was influenced by Perl, Smalltalk, Eiffel, Ada, and Lisp.[11]
 It supports multiple programming paradigms, including functional, object-oriented, and imperative.
 It also has a dynamic type system and automatic memory management.

 ---